One of the best transfer bonuses for American Express Membership Rewards points is here, but it won’t last much longer.

 American Express is running an amazing promotion with Virgin Atlantic, offering a 30% bonus when transferring Membership Rewards points to your Virgin account.
-But you only have a few days left, as this transfer bonus ends Monday, July 1.
+It appears this bonus is widely available, but it expires Saturday, Dec.
+28.

 These transfer bonuses are basically free miles.
 And while you may not use Virgin Atlantic or know much about their Flying Club program, you should.

 Thanks to some excellent partnerships, you can use Virgin Atlantic miles to book an amazing flight in Delta One Suites for as low as 39,000 points or even a first class seat to Japan and back at an enormous discount, among other opportunities.

 Looking for a great way to put this transfer bonus to use?
 There’s still great availability to fly Delta One suites to Asia for just 47,000 Amex points!

 This bonus just makes things even sweeter.
 Log in to your American Express account to see if it’s available.
 Just keep in mind that you need a card that earns American Express Membership Rewards points like the American Express Platinum – your co-branded Delta SkyMiles credit cards from American Express won’t do the trick.
 Read our guide on how to transfer Amex points to airline and hotel partners.

 Virgin Atlantic is a quirky airline with a quirky frequent flyer program.
 The airline flies from several U.S. gateways to London-Heathrow (LHR), as well as between several international hubs like Dubai (DXB) and Hong Kong (HKG).
 But you’ll rarely see us recommend using Virgin Atlantic miles to fly Virgin Atlantic flights.